mamgeorge/raspberryPi/readme.md

 * steppers:	(4) Stepper Motor 28BYJ48	🔸 (later removed)
 * control:	(4) ULN2003 Driver Board	🔸 (later removed)

-*The SketchUp 3D drawing required only new Flange & Gripper drawings.
+*The SketchUp 3D drawing required only new Flange & Gripper drawings.<br />
 All the other components were accessible online.*<br />
 <img src = "images/robot_3_ISO.jpg" alt = "robot_3_ISO" width = "600">

-*Originally, the Steppers were compact and complimented the size of the device.
+*Originally, the Steppers were used because they had an optimal fit & flexibility.<br />
-However, they were not scalable; there were too many GPIO leads needed.
+However, they were not scalable; there were too many GPIO leads needed.<br />
-Also, some websites suggested RPI timing is not reliable enough for I2C protocol calls.
+A RPI 40 pin J8 form factor required a different addressing solution.*<br />
-A RPI 40 pin J8 form factor requires a different solution.*<br />
+Note that some websites suggest RPI timing is not reliable enough many protocol calls.<br />
 <img src = "images/robot_3_steppers.jpg" alt = "robot_3_steppers" width = "600">

 ---